leomani3/MadboxAssignment/README.md

 ### Performance
 - Created a 3D environment that I turned into 2D sprite (like in Archero)
 - Pools : VFXs, Units, projectiles, Some ui elements (like healthbars) are all pooled.
-My pool system is built on top of LeanPool that I store in reference Scriptable Objects that I then use.
+My pool system is built on top of LeanPool.
-- Update usage is kept to a minimum (like catching inputs for example) and most of the code is following the Observer pattern and events as a whole.
+- Update() usage is kept to a minimum (like catching inputs for example) and most of the code is following the Observer pattern and events as a whole.
 - GPU instanced materials + optimised shader (ToonyColors) + mobile mode activated

 ## To go further :